UFC 316: Main Card Predictions, Best Bets, & Betting Odds

 In the main event, Merab Dvalishvili will defend his bantamweight belt against Sean O’Malley in a rematch of last year’s title duel, which was dominated by the current champ.
 In the co-main, Julianna Pena will make the first title defense of her second reign as women’s bantamweight champ against heavily favored No. 2 contender Kayla Harrison.

 The rest of the main card features a couple of legends and a couple of ranked fighters.
-Let’s dive into the UFC betting odds for these scraps, as well as our best bets!
+Let’s dive into the betting odds for these scraps, as well as our best bets!

 Note: None of our best bets feature odds shorter than -200.